wttech/aet/documentation/src/main/wiki/FAQ.md

 ## 2. Environment and software

 ### 2.1.
 Which browser is used by AET?
-AET currently uses Fire Fox 38.6.0 ESR as default browser.
+AET currently uses Firefox 38.6.0 ESR as default browser.
 Information about current versions of components used by AET can be found in [[Third-party software used by system|SystemComponents#third-party-software-used-by-system]] section.